salvathshaik-orgg/kubernetes/1-intall/install-kubernetes-v1.24-centos-amzn-redhat.md

 sudo systemctl enable cri-docker.service sudo systemctl status cri-docker.service

+##Need to comment plugin section in the file etc/containerd/config.toml
+##Below is for centos/oracle. please check online for other distributions
 sudo sed -i 's/^disabled_plugins = \["cri"\]/#&/' /etc/containerd/config.toml
 systemctl restart containerd

+##Need to stop the swap, otherwise, kubelet will not run, Below is for Centos/oracle. please check online for other distributions
 swapoff -a

 ## Install kubeadm,kubelet,kubectl